For queries regarding our curriculum please contact:

 We remain ambitious for all our pupils at Key Stage 4, ensuring that pupils follow a broad and balanced curriculum while making appropriate adjustments that are in the best interests of pupils if necessary.
 During Key Stage 4, pupils work towards national qualifications – in the main these are GCSE qualifications, however greater breadth to the curriculum has been provided with a small number of Technical Awards / Cambridge Nationals and BTECs, which are all equivalent to GCSEs.
 The curriculum is carefully designed to ensure that all pupils have the knowledge, skills, cultural capital and qualifications to ensure a smooth transition to Key Stage 5.

 All pupils follow a core curriculum of maths, English language, English literature, science, RE and PE.
 In addition, pupils select three option subjects from a wide range of GCSE subjects.
-All pupils are required to choose at least one subject from history, geography, French or computer science and then two others from the list below.
-All pupils have the option to study Spanish or French.
+All pupils are required to choose at least one subject from history, geography, Spanish or computer science and then two others from the list below.
+All pupils have the option to study Spanish.
 Although we do target our more able pupils to take up a modern foreign language, we organise the options process so that it doesn’t narrow the curriculum offer for others.
-We plan to offer separate science subjects to all pupils in September 2020.
+We plan to offer separate science subjects to all pupils from September 2020.

 The subjects that are currently offered to pupils in Key Stage 4 include art, computer science, design technology (resistant materials, textiles, food and nutrition), health and social care, iMedia, French, Spanish, geography, history, performing arts and PE.
 Option subjects are allocated 6 lessons out of a 50 period, two-week cycle.
 The Key Stage 4 curriculum is taught in full by specialist staff.